-The main base of Russia’s Armed forces in South Ossetia is the 4th Military Base on the western outskirts of capital Tskhinvali.
+The main base of Russia’s Armed forces in South Ossetia is the 4th Military Base in the western outskirts of Tskhinvali.
 This vast complex opened in February 2009, together with residential housing north from the base.
-In 2011 expansion took place on a free plot north from the base compound, and various minor expansion within the existing perimeters of the base.
+In 2011 expansion took place on a free plot north from the base compound, and various minor expansions within the existing perimeters of the base.

 In 2012 construction of a compound with family apartments was finished just south-east from the main base, and in 2013 a military compound was constructed within a city block.
 A substantial enlargement took place in 2015 on the west side of the base.
 The capacity of the base is estimated at 4.000 troops.
 According to an official statement in April 2020 more than 450 South Ossetians serve at the 4th Military base under Russian command.

-Java (or Dzau in Russian and Ossetian references) is the main town of the Java / Dzau district in central South Ossetia on an important junction of roads.
-It is also on the route from the Roki tunnel on the Russian border, the sole access road from Russia.
+Java (or Dzau in Russian and Ossetian references) is the main town of the Java / Dzau district in central South Ossetia near an important junction of roads.
+It is located along the route from the Roki tunnel at the Russian border, the sole access road to and from Russia.
 The town is outside of the 15 km conflict zone as determined by the JCC, and was under control of the South Ossetians by the time the 2008 war broke out.

-Russia secretly rebuilt the supposedly disbanded Ugardanta military base here since 2006 outside of the JCC mandate and international monitors.
+Russia secretly rebuilt the supposedly disbanded Ugardanta military base here since 2006, outside of the JCC mandate.
 The area was not under international monitoring and the construction went unnoticed.
 The base played an important strategic role in Russia’s invasion in 2008.
 Java maintained its importance for strategic deployment of Russian troops and equipment after the war; the military infrastructure rapidly developed into the second largest in South Ossetia.
 The complex is part of the 4th Military Base that has its main site and command line in Tskhinvali.